(Punishment, Part three.)

 ‘Grounding out' I've occasionally seen employed by parents with older teenagers who are on a freedom run - refusing to abide any household curfew, determined to keep their own hours, coming and going as they please.
 In this case, these parents have said something like this.

 "We are keeping a home not a prison.
 If you choose to, even though it is against house rules, you are free leave whenever you want and stay out as late as you want.
 This is ultimately up to you.
-But when you return, that is up to us.
+But when you re-enter, that is up to us.
+You will have to call first to negotiate the terms of your return."

 I haven't seen this kind of grounding invoked very often, but in some stubborn situations it seemed to be effective.
 Apparently, for an older adolescent who still wants to live at home, when following curfew becomes a residency requirement, it can catch the young person's attention.